feature-creeps/observability-workshop/docs/create_vm_in_azure.md

 # Creating a virtual machine using AZURE for the purposes of installing the observability workshop stack.
-Alot of these instructions were taken from
+Some of these instructions were taken from
 Parveeen Khan's blog post https://www.parveenkhans.com/2020/02/testing-tour-stop-10-pairing-up-on.html

 ## BackGround